goiwai/hep-score/README.md

 "podman" binary, and the open file descriptor ulimit can be set to 100k or higher (this may require administrator privileges).

-By default, if no configuration is passed to HEPScore, the "HEPScore23" benchmark is run.
+By default, if no configuration is provided, HEPScore runs the "HEPScore23" configuration.

 ### HEPScore Score Computation